 Since the music video came into its own as an art form in the 1980s, it has heightened our experience of listening to music in myriad ways.
-Nicola Meighan explores how video can enhance – or even change – the life of a song.by Nicola Meighan
+From Massive Attack's in-utero synaesthesia on 'Teardrop', through Kate Bush’s childhood adventure on ‘Cloudbusting’, to Johnny Cash's audio-visual epitaph on 'Hurt', Nicola Meighan charts the ways a video can enhance - or even change - the life of a song.by Nicola Meighan

 In our new video blog series, award-winning Linn Records pianist, Alisdair Hogarth, tells us the story behind Rachmaninoff’s classical underdog - Liebeslied.by Alisdair Hogarth Vlogs

-In our new video blog series, award-winning Linn Records pianist, Alisdair Hogarth, sheds light on Mozart’s classical underdog – Piano Sonata in A Minor.by Alisdair Hogarth Vlogs
+In the first of our new video blog series, award-winning Linn Records pianist, Alisdair Hogarth, sheds light on one of Mozart’s classical underdogs - Piano Sonata in A Minor.

 My favourite record is the one that I keep coming back.
 I have quite literally lost count of the number of times I've listened to it, both on CD and vinyl.by Henry Wilson